 How does a hearing aid work?

-- Small, unobtrusive and virtually invisible
+Small, unobtrusive and nearly invisible

-- Easy to use technology
+Easy to use technology

-- Comfortable fit - small, light and perfectly adapted
+Comfortable fit - small, light and perfectly adapted

-- No feedback
+No noisy feedback

 Did you know?

 Modern hearing aids can perform more than 552 million operations a second.